Finmeccanica appoints CEO after India suspends deal

 Pansa, who joined Italy's second largest corporate employer in 2001 as chief financial officer, will be supported by Guido Venturoni, a former admiral who becomes vice chairman.

 Venturoni was the senior independent director on the Finmeccanica board.
-The company said shareholder meetings would be held in April to finalize the new board.
+The company said shareholder meetings would be held in April to finalise the new board.

 Pansa faces the challenge of managing the fallout from the Indian crisis and pressing ahead with asset sales.

-The heavily indebted group is seeking to sell units including its AnsaldoEnergia power engineering business to focus on its core aerospace and defense activities and avoid more credit rating downgrades.
+The heavily indebted group is seeking to sell units including its AnsaldoEnergia power engineering business to focus on its core aerospace and defence activities and avoid more credit rating downgrades.

 Investors are concerned the replacement of Orsi, who was appreciated for his market-friendly style, could disrupt the company's turnaround ambitions.